Roberto0611/Python-Basics/README.md

 # Python-Basics
-A lot of python proyect that I made to learn the language.
+A lot of python project that I made to learn the language.

+Thanks to free code camp